 A view from the Dome Car of the surf near San Clemente.

-it was a piano or an organ, nor did I think to ask if it would also remain after the cars were refurbished.
+At one end of the Dome Car was a keyboard instrument.
+I wasn't sure if it was a piano or an organ, nor did I think to ask if it would also remain after the cars were refurbished.

 AMTRAK'S NEW SAN DIEGAN EQUIPMENT